cliffano/convo-generator/README.md

 Generate DialogFlow agent:

-    yo convo dialogflow-agent </path/to/env.yaml> </path/to/convo-spec.yaml>
+    yo convo dialogflow-agent <path/to/env.yaml> <path/to/convo-spec.yaml>

+Deploy the generated agent:

+    dialogflow-cli import --credentials <path/to/project-credentials.json> <path/to/generated-agent-dir/>

-You will then need to zip up the generated agent, and then [import or restore the zip file](https://dialogflow.com/docs/agents/export-import-restore) to Dialogflow.
+Alternatively, you can zip up the generated agent, and then [import or restore the zip file](https://dialogflow.com/docs/agents/export-import-restore) to Dialogflow.

 Colophon
 --------